© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlements SE of Heddon Hill is a scheduled monument protected by Historic England under reference 1006443.
 View the official record →

-Settlements SE of Heddon Hill is a complex of Iron Age settlement remains located in Northumberland.
+Settlements SE of Heddon Hill is a prehistoric archaeological site in Northumberland comprising settlement remains dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006443.

 Settlements SE of Heddon Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006443.